RTICWDT/college-scorecard/README.md

 - nuxt needs to be at version 3.13.1 right now as 3.13.2 introduces a regression that breaks the nuxt-leaflet module. when 3.14 comes along we can upgrade, as it was confirmed a [fix is coming](https://github.com/nuxt-modules/leaflet/issues/80#issuecomment-2376746166)

+## Compare Notes

+1. check parameters -- load schools and fields of study from this list first
+2. if no parameters -- load from compare store

+3. if parameters loaded in && they don't match store values: alert user to them viewing a shared comparison and ask them to update the store (aka 'their list')

 ## Migration Checklist

 - [x] API